PathwayITSolutions/ConditionalAccess/README.md

 You will need to select the Directory Roles.
 I recommend everything Administrator, Editor, Technician, Engineer, Specialist, Creator, Security, Developer, Attribute, Writer, Inviter, Analyst, Author since all of these have some kind of write-access to the environment, or access privileged information

-Only available for creation if PIM is enabled
+Only available for creation if PIM is enabled, and you have created an Authentication Context.

 ### CA106-Admins-AttackSurfaceReduction-O365-AnyPlatform-Block-Block access to Office 365 v1.
 This is set to **<ins>Select users and groups, Directory Roles</ins>** with **<ins>Breakglass</ins>** exclusion, Target resources **Office 365**, Grant **Block access**